Limited Atonement

 Post-Reformation

-LA: Consistent with Further Designs in the Atonement
+LA: Consistent with Further Designs in Atonement

 Reprobates made Salvable